klack/klack.cloud/README.md

 Sonarr and Radarr have their own log rotation

 # Backups
-Backups are accomplished through a seperate duplicati docker instance
+Backups are accomplished through a separate duplicati docker instance

 # Other Notes
 Honeypot's cannot be accessed by localhost due to macvlan network